yshamin/tsf/examples/jaxrs-jaxws-java-first/README.txt

 JAX-RS JAX-WS Java First Example
 ================================

-The demo shows how a single service instance can be exposed as either JAX-RS or JAX-WS service at the same time and how CXF JAX-RS and JAX-WS proxies can reuse the same code for invoking on the corresponding emdpoints.
+The demo shows how a single service instance can be exposed as both JAX-RS and JAX-WS services at the same time and how CXF JAX-RS and JAX-WS proxies can reuse the same code for invoking on the corresponding endpoints.

 Building the Demo